4d/docs/website/translated_docs/es/Concepts/about.md

 - Control the user interface: You can manage windows and menus, and control forms and interface objects.
 - Perform sophisticated data management: These tasks include transaction processing, complex data validation, multi-user management, sets, and named selection operations.
 - Control the computer: You can control serial port communications, document management, and error management.
-- Create applications: You can create easy-to-use, customized databases that run in the Application environment.
+- Crear aplicaciones: puede crear bases de datos personalizadas y fáciles de utilizar que se ejecutan en modo Aplicación.
 - Add functionality to the built-in 4D Web server: build and update dynamic web pages filled with your data.

-The language lets you take complete control over the design and operation of your database.
-4D provides powerful “generic” editors, but the language lets you customize your database to whatever degree you require.
+El lenguaje le permite tener un control total sobre el diseño y el funcionamiento de su base de datos.
+4D ofrece poderosos editores "genéricos", pero el lenguaje le permite personalizar su base de datos al grado que requiera.

 ## Taking Control of Your Data

 The 4D language lets you take complete control of your data in a powerful and elegant manner.
 The language is easy enough for a beginner, and sophisticated enough for an experienced application developer.
-It provides smooth transitions from built-in database functions to a completely customized database.
+Ofrece transiciones suaves desde las funciones de la base de datos integrada hasta una base completamente personalizada.

 The commands in the 4D language provide access to the standard record management editors.
-For example, when you use the command, you are presented with the Query Editor (which can be accessed in the Design mode using the Query command in the Records menu.
+Por ejemplo, cuando se utiliza el comando Query, se presenta el Editor de consultas (al que se puede acceder en el modo Diseño utilizando el comando Query del menú Registros.
 You can tell the command to search for explicitly described data.
-For example, ([People];[People]Last Name="Smith") will find all the people named Smith in your database.
+Por ejemplo, Query([People];[People]Apellido="Smith") encontrará todas las personas de apellido Smith en su base.

 The 4D language is very powerful—one command often replaces hundreds or even thousands of lines of code written in traditional computer languages.
 Surprisingly enough, with this power comes simplicity—commands have plain English names.
 For example, to perform a query, you use the `QUERY` command; to add a new record, you use the `ADD RECORD` command.